lanl-ansi/QuantumAnnealing.jl/docs/src/index.md

 QuantumAnnealing is a Julia package for simulation of quantum annealing protocols.
 Due to the complexity of modeling quantum systems QuantumAnnealing is not expected to scale to systems with more than 20 qubits.
-QuantumAnnealing provides tools for emulating the quantum annealing protocols that are implemented in hardware by D-Wave Systems.
+QuantumAnnealing also provides tools for emulating the quantum annealing protocols that are implemented in hardware by D-Wave Systems.

 ## Installation